PeaEyeEnnKay/ByteWorldDiscordEvents/README.md

 # ByteWorld Discord Events Mod

-This mod watches the Fabric Allow Death event and sends the player death message to a discord web hook.
+This Minecraft Fabric mod watches the Fabric Allow Death event and sends the player death message to a discord web hook.

 ## Building the source
 * Open the repository in Intellij